-The foregoing ordinance was offerent its adoption on first reading.
-The motion wand upon being put to a vote, the vote was who moved Mayor Manny Cid Vice Mayor Frank Mingo Councilmember Luis Collazo Councilmember Tim Daubert Councilmember Ceasar Mestre Councilmember Nelson Rodriguez Councilmember Marilyn Ruano Passed on first reading this day of September, 2018.
+The foregoing ordinance was offered by Councilmember who moved its adoption on first reading.
+The motion was seconded by Councilmember and upon being put to a vote, the vote was as follows:

+Mayor Manny Cid

+Vice Mayor Frank Mingo

+Councilmember Luis Collazo

+Councilmember Tim Daubert

+Councilmember Ceasar Mestre

+Councilmember Nelson Rodriguez

+Councilmember Marilyn Ruano

+Passed on first reading this day of September, 2018.